sequenceiq/blog-test/source/_posts/2014-11-24-periscope-scale-your-cluster-on-time.markdown

  * 24 x 0.21 x 100                      = $504
  * (11 x 0.21 x 100) + (13 x 0.21 x 10) = $260

-In a month `we can save $7560` scaling from 100 to 10 and back and the weekends are not even counted.
+In a month we can save **$7560** scaling from 100 to 10 and back - and the weekends are not even counted.

 <!--more-->